SavNov/Writing/ST ST/1 - The First Order.md

 	- Rey discovers she is free, but the boy isn't.:
 		- "Toto will be furious."
 		- "That doesn't sound like our problem, does it?"
+- Rey accepts Leia's offer to become Leia's Jedi Padawan and learn her new Master's code, the Jedi Code, as she hunts down a new set of targets for Leia.:
+	- Leia, aboard her diplomatic cruiser, informs Rey and Luke that the New Republic is embers of what it once was.
+Despite her best efforts, Mon Moth steadily ground the New Republic into legal irrelevance out of fear of it becoming the Empire.
+The Jedi Order is scattered to the winds and out-numbered trying to fight thousands of Sith Cults at once.
+Leia refuses to give up, though.
+When the Empire stood, even though the Rebellion was small, they fought anyway.
+Now, even though the New Republic is embers of what it once was, Leia intends to rebuild it.
+	- Rey says they will simply have to fight like Anakin Skywalker did with the younglings.
+Mainly to please hew new Master.
+Luke echoes this sentiment, eager and a rather chaotic little gremlin.
+	- Leia shudders, but doesn't have the heart to break it to the children.:
+		- "They are mere youths.
+They… their hope is still fragile.
+Not yet."
 - Rey is given her last target, and Leia's diplomatic mission is down to its last objective.
 The wild card.
 The woman who has no allies, no conscience, and no soul.
 And should be dead, but she's not.:
 	- Rey has a Force vision of Vergere standing in a gambling den, eyeing the decks of cards, and then Vergere starts talking, and Rey nearly craps herself realizing that Vergere is talking to *her* and can sense that she is there.:
 		- Rey reaches into the Force to try and see what Vergere is up to, where she will be.
-		- "One would think that having a way to see into the future would make you very wealthy, very powerful, very wise, but that isn't how it works.
+		- "One would think that having a way to see into the future would make you wealthy, powerful, wise, but that isn't how it works.
 The Force takes as much as it gives, especially when you apply it the same way we do."
 		- Rey looks around for who the target is speaking to, then realizes it's her.
 		- "Yes.
 I can sense you.
-You are not very subtle, especially to someone like me."
+You are not subtle, especially to someone like me."
-	- After Vergere
+		- Rey and Vergere talk about how her [Vergere] memories are fragmented, and they suspect that Palpatine has been busy in the thirty years he's been dead, which scares Rey because she begins to understand that the return of Palpatine would probably destroy the New Republic.
+		- Vergere informs Rey that if she wants to be Vergere's Padawan, she needs to prove they have the same attitude towards the Force, so Rey will need to prove herself Rule of One style, something Rey later realizes from Leia implies that she has to attempt to kill Vergere with the Force.
+		- Vergere informs Rey that she will need a more experienced teacher in the Dark Side of the Force than Leia can provide, and that anyone in the New Republic will be willing to provide, and demonstrates that Rey is still vulnerable to the Force by striking her in the ribs *through* the Force vision.
 	- After her first conversation with Vergere, Rey is thoroughly freaked out.
 Scared.
 And not just because of BB-8.:
+		- Rey asks Leia what Vergere meant by the Rule of One, and Leia explains that all of this was before her time.
+Darth Krayt united the Sith Order under one purpose, a terrible era where Sith Masters expected their Padawans to kill the one they were closest to as a demonstration of their loyalty.
+		- Rey realizes she understands exactly what Vergere expects her to do, and Rey is just ruthless enough to really consider it.
+Which, of course, scares the devil out of her that she is agreeing with someone that Leia views as the devil incarnate.
 		- Rey watches the holotape off of BB-8's memory banks again, and realizes that it isn't fake.
 Palpatine intends to return as a clone of his old body.
-And if Vergere is anything to go by, he is already *very* close to returning.
+And if Vergere is anything to go by, he is already *extremely* close to returning.
 - Leia is obligated as Supreme Chancellor of the New Republic to turn in Rey for the attempted murder of a Jedi Master, so Rey goes to Conospe for trial.:
-	- Leia witnesses Rey nearly Force-choke a Jedi Master before the girl manages to come to her senses.:
+	- Leia witnesses Rey nearly Force-choke Vergere before the girl manages to come to her senses.:
 		- "You didn't even attempt to resist the dark side, Rey."
 		- "It offered me something I needed, I took."
 		- A beat passes.
 		- "Will he be okay?"
 		- "He will survive, but he will need time.
 The Force can do many thing, but Force-healing is not one of them."
-	- Rey broke her new master's rules, and she knows that, so she simply awaits punishment.
+	- Rey broke her new Master's rules, and she knows that, so she simply awaits punishment.
 	- Leia admits that she is out of her depth, and Rey needs a dedicated trainer, not a busy politician.
 	- Rey arrives on Conospe, is escorted to the New Republic Senate, and Leia activates her trap card.:
 		- Throughout, Leia has been taking cards out of Han's book in order to help build her New Republic.
 She's running out of options, and she knows the New Republic is completely missing the mark.